zhreshold/mxnet-ssd/README.md

 * Memory usage: MXNet is very memory efficient, training on `VGG16_reduced` model with `batch-size` 32 takes around 4684MB without CUDNN(conv1_x and conv2_x fixed).

 ### Evalute trained model
-Again, currently we only support evaluation on PASCAL VOC
 Use:
 ```
 # cd /path/to/mxnet-ssd